Phasing Out Calving Induction

 Industry programs include:

-- The InCalf extension program, developed to help improve herd fertility – speak to your RDP to register your interest in the next InCharge Fertility workshop.
+The InCalf extension program, developed to help improve herd fertility – speak to your regional DA office to register your interest in the next InCharge Fertility workshop.

 ADIC Calving induction record form 2021PDF, 7.81 MB